Sunday, June 27, 2010

 25 Ukraine

-B: This has come in for a fair bit of stick ’n’ all, rather unfairly if you ask me.
-Alright, it doesn’t read like something a native speaker would pen, and lines like “Must you go on killing / Just to pass the time” jar a little, but the message is pertinent.
+B: This has come in for a fair bit of stick of its own, rather unfairly if you ask me.
+Alright, it doesn’t read like something a native speaker would pen, and lines like “Must you go on killing / Just to pass the time” jar, but the message is pertinent.

-A: And as much as it makes me roll my eyes, I have more time for it and the way Alyosha delivers it than the drowsy approach taken by Anna Bergendahl.
-Social conscience with loads of reverb.
-It’s by no means a favourite, neither this year nor among Ukraine’s body of work at the contest, but I have a respect for it I doubt will shift.
+A: As much as this makes me roll my eyes, I have more time for it and the way Alyosha delivers it than the drowsy approach taken by Anna Bergendahl.
+Social conscience with loads of reverb: by no means a favourite, neither this year nor among Ukraine’s body of work at the contest, but I have a respect for it I doubt will shift.

 26 The Netherlands